 The Coolest Kitchen Storage Ideas Ever

-Whether your kitchen is big or small it seems as though you never have enough storage space.
+Whether your kitchen is big or small, it seems as though you never have enough storage space.
 Maybe you fancy yourself the gourmet of the family or are just the casualty of one too many Tupperware parties.
 Face it, we’re all guilty of accumulating far too many kitchen accoutrements.

 Not to worry.
-Whatever your kitchen storage dilemma we’ve uncovered some of the coolest space-saving tricks that could change your life forever.
+Whatever your kitchen storage dilemma is, we’ve uncovered some of the coolest space-saving tricks that could change your life forever.
 Really.

 Dishes are a part of everyday existence.
-You constantly use them, wash them and put them away.
+You constantly use them, wash them, and put them away.
 It’s the circle of kitchen life.
 While many of us store our dishes in upper cabinets there is an alternative that might make more sense.
 Dishes need to be easy to reach and preferably adjacent to the sink and dishwasher.

-If your kitchen has under counter drawers consider using them for dish storage.
+If your kitchen has under counter drawers, consider using them for dish storage.
 Outfit the drawers with a customizable peg system to keep dishes securely in place.
 You’ll find it much easier to grab and replace plates and bowls rather than reaching overhead.

 Islands are great additions to any kitchen.
 They provide extra counter space, a spot for casual dining and a place for a sink, prep area or cooktop.
 With a few tweaks you can increase your island’s storage capabilities.
-By removing cabinet doors and reconfiguring shelving you can create convenient storage for small kitchen appliances that take up too much counter space.
+By removing cabinet doors and reconfiguring shelving, you can create convenient storage for small kitchen appliances that take up too much counter space.

 Utilize one end of the island by installing open shelves to hold cookbooks and decorative accessories.
-For the resident oenophile incorporate a wine rack or cooler on the opposite end to store your favorite varietals.
-If you have a small kitchen, a portable rolling cart can pull triple-duty as prep, storage and serving.
+For the resident oenophile, incorporate a wine rack or cooler on the opposite end to store your favorite varietals.
+If you have a small kitchen, a portable rolling cart can pull triple-duty as prep, storage, and serving.

 Many kitchens have dead space on either side of the stove or between a bank of lower cabinets and the refrigerator.
 These unused slivers are just the right size to install slender rollout shelf systems to store easily reachable cooking oils and spices.